This extra special episode of Supercharged! presents a live Podio Developer round-table, hosted and moderated by our host Jordan Samuel Fleming.

 Well, there you have it.
 My apologies.
 We seem to have lost a bit of the audio from the end of the roundtable.
 It was about an hour discussion.
 So I guess we’ve lost about 10 minutes of it. fantastic opportunity for us all to get together and chat.
 It was really great two days.
 Looking forward to the next one.
 Please do make sure you like and subscribe to the podcast, give it a share on your social media.
 Give it a review, give it some stars, everything we can do to get the word out, just helps to introduce more people to podio have a fantastic week, and I’ll see you next week.

 You’ve been listening to supercharged with Jordan Samuel Fleming.
-Subscribe today on iTunes, Google Play or Spotify for your weekly dive into how you can supercharge your business by making it Powered by Podio.
-Be sure to check out our website www.weregamechangers.com where you can learn more and arrange a 30 minute call with Jordan to help you understand how Podio supercharges you!
+Subscribe today on iTunes, Google Play or Spotify for your weekly dive into how you can supercharge your business by making it powered by podio.
+Be sure to check out our website we are game changers.com where you can learn more and arrange a 30 minute call with Jordan Dale, do you understand how podio supercharges you